carseven/go-fullstack-template/readme.md

 - [x] Add cache mechanism for static files
 - [x] Add vscode settings and extensions recommendation HTMX, templ syntax, tailwind, etc.
 - [x] CSS design system (Tailwind) (https://tailwindcss.com/docs/installation)

-Optional features

-- [ ] Inject JS or Typescript using vite https://github.com/pilcrowOnPaper/go-vite (As a alternative, because sometimes is need it to done client side outside HTMX, for example, integrate with legacy code or use complex things already done in JS!)
-- [ ] Find more inspiration with Astro templates, really great ideas

 ## Bugs